quanphan2906/quanphan2906/README.md

 Hi there 👋 I'm Quan Phan, hailing from Viet Nam.
-I'm currently a first-year undergraduate :man_student: at Colby College.
+I'm currently a second-year undergraduate at Colby College :man_student: and a data analyst/product management intern @ Holistics Data.

 I’m super interested in Machine Learning and Data Science in Agriculture and Environmental Science 👀